MicrosoftDocs/azure-devops-docs/docs/report/dashboards/dashboards.md

 ### Extensibility

 Using the REST API service, you can [create a dashboard widget](../../extend/develop/add-dashboard-widget.md).
-To learn more about the REST APIs for dashboards and widgets, see [Dashboards (API)](https://www.visualstudio.com/docs/integrate/api/dashboard/overview).
+To learn more about the REST APIs for dashboards and widgets, see [Dashboards (API)](https://docs.microsoft.com/en-us/rest/api/vsts/dashboard/dashboards).
+::: moniker-end

 <!---
 Only dashboard owners can change the configuration of their dashboards.